2014-15 General Catalog

-Urology encompasses the subspecialty areas of urologic nephrology, oncology, and endocrinology; male reproductive physiology; erectile dysfunction; neurourology; pediatric urology; urinary tract stone and infection, including endourology; laparoscopic urology; diagnostic urology, and urinary tract obstruction.
+Urology encompasses the subspecialty areas of urologic nephrology, oncology, and endocrinology; male reproductive physiology; erectile dysfunction; neurourology; pediatric urology; urinary tract stone and infection, including endourology; laparoscopic and robotic urology; trauma and reconstructive urology; urodynamics and female urology; diagnostic urology; and urinary tract obstruction.

-The Department of Urology offers instruction in all of these areas at both the undergraduate and graduate levels and provides continuing education for the delivery of urologic care.Back To Top
+The Department of Urology offers instruction in all of these areas to M.D. and graduate students and provides continuing education for the delivery of urologic care.Back To Top

 M.D.
 Student Training

 The Department of Urology cooperates with several University of Iowa basic science departments to educate first-year M.D. students in the relationship between urology and the basic sciences.
 It collaborates with the Department of Microbiology in teaching and research concerning immunology of genitourinary cancers and renal transplantation.

 In the second-year M.D. course, MED:8215 (050:165) Foundations of Clinical Practice IV ICD, the department presents illustrative lectures and demonstrations related to diagnosis and treatment of genitourinary tract diseases.

 Third- and fourth-year M.D. students take Department of Urology courses that provide experience in all areas of urology.
 The department's selective two-week clerkship covers the fundamentals of these areas through experience in outpatient clinics and inpatient units at University of Iowa Hospitals and Clinics and the Iowa City Veterans Affairs Medical Center as well as in daily interactive teaching seminars.
 Fourth-year M.D. students can take advanced elective courses of intensive study in any of the urologic subspecialties.Back To Top